twitter/rpc-perf/README.md

 # rpc-perf

 rpc-perf was created to help measure the performance of caching systems.
-We've found this tool to be useful for validating performance of cache backends, effects of kernel version and system tuning, as well as testing new hardware platforms and network changes.
+We've found this tool to be useful for validating the performance of cache backends, effects of kernel version and system tuning, as well as testing new hardware platforms and network changes.

 **BEWARE** rpc-perf can write to its target and can generate many requests